-The 10th annual School of Graduate Studies in the Health Sciences' Research Day was held Oct.
-28, 2016, in the Norman C. Nelson Student Union at UMMC.
+The 11th annual School of Graduate Studies in the Health Sciences' Research Day was held Oct.
+27, 2017, in the Norman C. Nelson Student Union at UMMC.
 The all-day event began with breakfast and selected oral presentations from post-docs.
 Following the oral presentations, posters filled the Nelson Student Union gymnasium, where the graduate students and postdoctoral fellows showcased their research.
-During the Distinguished Alumni Luncheon, Dr. Kaye Bender received the Distinguished Alumni Award.
+During the Distinguished Alumni Luncheon, Dr. Robert Hester received the Distinguished Alumni Award.
+Dr. Robert Hester is a native of Starkville, MS and a Biological Engineering graduate of Mississippi State University.
+He did a year of graduate work in Mechanical Engineering at MSU then completed a PhD in Biomedical Engineering jointly from Mississippi State University and the University of Mississippi Medical Center.
+He joined the faculty at UMMC in 1985 and rose from the rank of Assistant Professor to his current rank of Professor where he is also the Director of the Center for Computational Medicine and a Billy S. Guyton Distinguished Professor.

 2500 North State Street